 - 4.40 Our specific appraisals for each for the land uses and typologies are set out in the relevant section below. - 4.41 In order to advise on the ability of the proposed uses/scheme to support affordable housing and CIL/planning obligations we have benchmarked the residual land values from the viability analysis against existing or alternative land use relevant to the particular typology the Threshold Land Value. - 4.42 A scheme is viable if the total of all the costs of development including land acquisition, planning obligations and profit are less than the Gross Development Value (GDV) of the scheme.
-Conversely, if the GDV is less than the total costs of development (including land, S106s and profit) the scheme will be unviable.
+Conversely, if the GDV is less than the total costs of development (including land, S106s and profit) the scheme will be unviable. - 4.43 This approach is summarised on the diagram below (Figure 4.2).

-51 Local Housing Delivery Group, Local Government Association / Home Builders Federation / NHBC (20 June 2012) Viability Testing Local Plans, Advice for planning practitioners, Edition 1 (the 'Harman' report) page 25
+Local Housing Delivery Group, Local Government Association / Home Builders Federation / NHBC (20 June 2012) Viability Testing Local Plans, Advice for planning practitioners, Edition 1 (the 'Harman' report) page 25